ArduinoHocam/Linux-Teams-Calendar-Notifier/README.md

 Script supports commandline arguments, for more detail type `python3 lintecan.py --help`

+Display the version of the program( Dummy but funny :) )
+- `python3 lintecan.py --version` or `python3 lintecan.py -v`

 There are two options for you to enter credentials.

 - Use Credential file to type your credentials: `python3 lintecan.py --credential_file <filename>.ini`